-Michigan hunters don’t need more deer, The Bridge, Nov 15, 2017By any rational metric, the number of deer in Michigan is far too high.
+Michigan hunters don’t need more deer, The Bridge, Nov 15, 2017By any rational metric, the number of deer in Michigan is far too high, hence why hunters from all over the country like to bring their shooting gear to Michigan and start the hunting season off right.
 However, there is one irrational measure of deer numbers which says that we need more deer.
 This is the metric used almost exclusively by the Michigan Department of Natural Resources when managing for deer.
 Michigan averages almost 50,000 car-deer crashes every year, including over 1,200 injuries and 14 deaths.
 This makes deer the most dangerous animal in the state.

 Deer cause millions of dollars in crop damage every year in Michigan, making deer the most expensive farm pest in the state.
 Some crops can lose up to 10 percent to deer annually.
 In the winter, deer eat many forest species in damaging amounts.
 As a result, Michigan is no longer regenerating major components of our forests in any meaningful amount.
 Yet, in the Michigan Forest Health Report, the DNR describes a number of pests which are hampering forest regeneration in Michigan.
 Deer are simply ignored, and not even listed, even though deer demonstrably cause more forest mortality and loss of regeneration than any of the pests listed.